Updated: Jul 5

 What Is SEO & Why Should I Care?

-SEO is the process of optimizing your web pages on your website so they are more likely to rank higher in search engine results pages (SERPs) for relevant keywords.
+SEO is optimizing your website pages so they are more likely to rank higher in search engine results pages (SERPs) for relevant keywords.

 When people use a search engine, they type in keywords in the search bar to find the information they need.
 And they hope that the first search page shows organic results relevant to the keywords to help the user with their immediate need.